skip to content

 ‘Affiliated’ applicants (applicants who already hold a degree)

-We enthusiastically welcome applications from candidates who already have a degree, and we set aside four or five places each year for such students – although there is considerable flexibility in this number.
+We enthusiastically welcome applications from candidates who already have a degree, and we would like to take around six such applicants each year – although there is considerable flexibility in this number.

 We strongly encourage potential affiliated applicants to discuss their application in advance with the college to which they are thinking of applying, so they can be given advice about how best to proceed.
 Further information is provided at this link.